Paradises Lost: Collections

-Paradises Lost was first published as a part of the collection The Birthday of the World and Other Stories in 2002, along with seven other stories from the period 1994–2000.
+Paradises Lost was first published as part of the collection The Birthday of the World and Other Stories in 2002, along with seven other stories from the period 1994–2000.
 Paradises Lost was the only original story in the book: all the others had been previously published elsewhere.
-According to scholar Sandra Lindow, all of the works in the collection (with the exception of "Old Music and the Slave Women") examine unorthodox sexual relationships and marriage; in the case of Paradises Lost, the tightly controlled reproduction of people aboard the ship.
+According to scholar Sandra Lindow, all the works in the collection (except for "Old Music and the Slave Women") examine unorthodox sexual relationships and marriage; with Paradises Lost, the tightly controlled reproduction of people aboard the ship.
 Margaret Atwood, however, described the "peculiar arrangements of gender and sexuality" as being restricted to the first seven stories (i.e. excluding Paradises Lost).
-Haiven wrote that a number of stories in the collection, including Paradises Lost, "Mountain Ways", and "Old Music and the Slave Women", explored anarchist ideas.
+Haiven wrote that several stories in the collection, including Paradises Lost, "Mountain Ways", and "Old Music and the Slave Women", explored anarchist ideas.
 In 2016 Paradises Lost was anthologized along with all 12 of Le Guin's other novellas in the volume The Found and the Lost; the other stories in the collection included three novellas from Earthsea, and several stories from the Hainish Cycle.
-The pieces were arranged approximately by the date they were published.
+The pieces were arranged approximately by the date of their publication.

 Opera

 Paradises Lost was adapted into an opera by the opera program of the University of Illinois.
-The opera was composed by Stephen A. Taylor; the libretto has been attributed both to Kate Gale, and to Marcia Johnson.
+The opera was composed by Stephen A. Taylor; the libretto has been attributed both to Kate Gale and to Marcia Johnson.
 Adapted in 2005, the opera premiered in 2012.
-Le Guin described the effort as a "beautiful opera" in an interview, and expressed hopes that it would be picked up by other producers.
+Le Guin described the effort as a "beautiful opera" in an interview and expressed hopes that other producers would pick it up.
 She also said she was better pleased with stage adaptations, including Paradises Lost, than screen adaptations of her work till date.
 An essay written for the Poetry Foundation stated that the opera was "so free from history—and even from Earth—as to have its own constraints".
 The review described the opera as taking place in a quiet setting, unlike the "swashbuckling atmosphere" of most operas, and that as a result it depended more on atmosphere and language to maintain tension.
 A review of a performance that included excerpts of the opera in Portland, Oregon, stated that Taylor had given the music "rhythmic drive and bright sound, with two sopranos, flute, celesta, metallophone and plenty of pizzicato, that were well suited to the theme of celestial travel."
-The review went on to say that the vocal melodies soon "took on a sense of sameness that undercut the story’s dramatic tension."
+The review said that the vocal melodies soon "took on a sense of sameness that undercut the story's dramatic tension."